rwtodd/bascat/README.md

 decryption
 algorithm in the [PC-BASIC](http://sourceforge.net/p/pcbasic/wiki/Home/) project.
 So,
-I implemented that decryption scheme... however I do not have any encrypted BAS files to test it on, so I don't know if it works.
+I implemented that decryption scheme...  and in some basic tests running GW-BASIC 3.23 in DOSBOX it does work.

 ## Referece